Access AWS CodeCommit without Git Credentials

 Prerequisites

-- The AWS integration configured (OIDC provider and IAM role)
+- The AWS integration must be configured (OIDC provider and IAM role)

 - The IAM role must have